Palwinderkaur105/Capstone-Project/README.md

 SOL.
 I built Logistic Regression, K-Nearest Neighbor, Nave Bayes, and Random Forest Classifiers using this dataset.
 After that, I use K-fold, Stratified K-fold, and repeated random train-test for cross validation.
 Then, after comparing accuracies, I discovered that the Random Forest classifier is the best model for my dataset because it has the highest accuracy across all approaches.

 ## TOOLS
-I will use python software for performing operations and to visualize our dataset.
+I will use python software for performing operations and to visualize my dataset.